Test Id : BLYM

 Submit only 1 of the following specimens:

-Collection Instructions: Submit a formalin-fixed, paraffin-embedded (FFPE) tumor tissue block.
-Blocks prepared with alternative fixation methods may be acceptable; provide fixation method used.
+1. Submit a formalin-fixed, paraffin-embedded tumor tissue block.
+Blocks prepared with alternative fixation methods will be attempted but are less favorable for successful results.

 Additional Information: